Tessellation and Lyubich-Minsky laminations associated with quadratic maps, I: Pinching semiconjugacies: Pinching semiconjugacy

 Next, if $z$ is $\zeta$ or one of the endpoints of $I(\zeta)$, it is an attracting or repelling periodic point.
 If $z$ is attracting, the levels of tiles containing $z_n$ go to $+ \infty$.
-According to the fundamental model, $h(z_n) \to \xi$.
+According to the fundamental model, we have $h(z_n) \to \xi$.

-The last case is when $z$ is repelling, thus in the Julia set.
+The remaining case is that $z$ is repelling, thus in the Julia set.
 We deal with this case in the next paragraph.